 48 hours in Serengeti National Park, Tanzania

-Second day at Serengeti was a full day game drive where Mr. Deo took us to some very scenic locations inside the park.
-Apart from more Lions and elephants, on the second day we spotted Giraffes, Thomson Gazelle, African Buffalos, Zebras, Wildebeest, Ostrich, Warthog, Secretary Bird etc.
+The second day at Serengeti was a full day game drive where Mr. Deo took us to some very scenic locations inside the park.
+Apart from more Lions and elephants, on the second day, we spotted Giraffes, Thomson Gazelle, African Buffalos, Zebras, Wildebeest, Ostrich, Warthog, Secretary Bird etc.

 Driving across the endless Savannah and spotting all these wild animals was such an out of the world experience that I will gladly suggest as a must do while you are in Tanzania.